GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-cicd-plan-sa.md

 ### Implementation

+No changes to variables will be needed other than a lightweight refactor with `optional`.

-The following changes will need to be implemented
+The following resource changes will need to be implemented:

 - define the set of read-only roles for each stage
 - create a new automation service account in each stage and assign the identified roles